Ergonomic Cervical Pillows For Sleeping That Provide Calculated Optimal Support

 The majority of individuals sleep in side posture and this tendency increases as we grow older along with greater periods of posture immobility lasting between 45 and 110 minutes.
 Having a proclivity towards greater immobility, the best selection of ergonomic cervical pillows is essential in order to prevent the adverse consequences of altered sleeping posture.

 Even though escalating periods of immobility tend to be observed, adults tend to change postures eleven to thirteen times every night.
 It is therefore important to utilize pillows that use ergonomic principles to achieve the best reduction of anatomical stress to maximize pain reduction and restorative sleep.
+Functional pillows seek to achieve this goal.

 Inadequate head position throughout the night impacts pain susceptible structures connected with the cervical spine and may result in stiff muscles on waking, headaches, as well as shoulder and/or arm numbness, tingling or pain.
 Cervicogenic headaches are usually associated with the top segments of the neck or upper cervical spine, whereas shoulder and arm pain may be referred through the lower segments; therefore ergonomic cervical pillows should offer support for all related spinal elements.